wistia/wistia-open-docs/_posts/working-with-images.md

 image_play_button_color | The color of the play button.
 Specify an RGB or RGBA hex color string. | 68656080 image_rotate | Rotate the image clockwise by the specified number of degrees.
 For example, a value of 180 would flip the image upside-down. |

-"Geometry Strings" follow the the same format Image Magick uses for resizing and cropping images.
+"Geometry Strings" follow the same format Image Magick uses for resizing and cropping images.
 [Here is a good reference on geometry strings](http://www.simplesystems.org/RMagick/doc/imusage.html#geometry).

 **NOTE** When you're adjusting these parameters, our servers have to create